-Exhibit 2 Features/Operation Outcome Costs shared among the members using a formula based on each producer's previous litigation experience.
-Each member paid percent share, regardless of whether: The producer was named in the suit; The claimant could prove that the injury was caused by that producer's product.45 Claimants required to show an asbestos-related impairment.
-Claims evaluated based on employment, medical and compensation history.
-Claimant could receive a noncash "settlement" if there were no disease (tolled the statute of limitations).
-Claimant could return to the tort system if not satisfied with the ACF's settlement offer.
-The ACF did not pay punitive damages.
-The ACF was dissolved October 3, 1998, after withdrawal of the seven largest producer members.
-Resulted largely from disputes among producers over their allocated shares of costs.
-Insurance coverage agreements resolved by the Wellington Agreement remained in place when the ACF was dissolved.
-CCR was more aggressive than the ACF in settling claims.
-46 After the CCR Futures Deal was overturned, the CCR continued to negotiate and settle claims on behalf of its members.
-It settled 350,000 claims and paid over \$5 billion from 1988 to 2000.
-On February 1, 2001, the CCR announced it was "changing its method of operation to allow members more flexibility and customized representation in handling their individual asbestos liability.47" As of August 1, 2001 CCR will stop settling new asbestos claims on behalf of its remaining 14 members.48 Currently involved in litigation among its remaining members and their insurers relating to settlements agreed to during 2000.49 Claimant had to provide sworn proof of exposure to an asbestos-containing product of at least one CCR member.
-Claimant had to satisfy certain medical, exposure, and latency criteria.
-Case flow caps (maximum annual claim filings) were specified for the next 10 years.
-Ranges of settlements by disease category were set for the next 10 years, and the increase in average claim amounts for the second 10-year period was limited to 20 percent above the initial levels.
-Class decertified51 because the disparity among the claimants' illnesses was found to be greater than their commonality.
-The Supreme Court observed that "the argument is sensibly made that a nationwide administrative claims processing regime would provide the most secure, fair, and efficient means of compensating victims of asbestos exposure.
-Congress, however, has not adopted such a solution."
-The reversal resulted in a flood of new claims against CCR member companies.
-Class did not allow opt-outs due to its limited fund rationale.
-There was also a "Trilateral Agreement" back-up plan for \$2 billion funded by two of Fibreboard's insurers - Continental Casualty and Pacific Indemnity - in case the global settlement was not approved.
-Settlement rejected by the U.S. Supreme Court in 1999 because: It excluded some potential plaintiffs; There were questions about the fairness of the distribution53; There were conflicting interests within the class; The Supreme Court held that more consideration should have been given to Fibreboard's financial condition.54 Initially resolved 90 percent of OCF's pending claims.
-Established fixed payments for future claims without litigation.
-Private agreement between OCF and plaintiff's counsel did not require court approval.
-Originally the NSP was well accepted.
-OCF underestimated the size of its liability55 and the NSP accelerated the timing of payments.
-OCF filed for bankruptcy protection on October 5, 2000.
+- The ACF was dissolved October 3, 1998, after withdrawal of the seven largest producer members. - Resulted largely from disputes among producers over their allocated shares of costs. - Insurance coverage agreements resolved by the Wellington Agreement remained in place when the ACF was dissolved.

+- CCR was more aggressive than the ACF in settling claims.47 - After the CCR Futures Deal was overturned, the CCR continued to negotiate and settle claims on behalf of its members.
+It settled 350,000 claims and paid over \$5 billion from 1988 to 2000. - On February 1, 2001, the CCR announced it was "changing its method of operation to allow members more flexibility and customized representation in handling their individual asbestos liability.48 - As of August 1, 2001 CCR will stop settling new asbestos claims on behalf of its remaining 14 members.49 - Currently involved in litigation among its remaining members and their insurers relating to settlements agreed to during 2000.50 - Claimant had to provide sworn proof of exposure to an asbestos-containing product of at least one CCR member. - Claimant had to satisfy certain medical, exposure, and latency criteria. - Case flow caps (maximum annual claim filings) were specified for the next 10 years. - Ranges of settlements by disease category were set for the next 10 years, and the increase in average claim amounts for the second 10-year period was limited to 20 percent above the initial levels. - Class decertified52 because the disparity among the claimants' illnesses was found to be greater than their commonality. - The Supreme Court observed that "the argument is sensibly made that a nationwide administrative claims processing regime would provide the most secure, fair, and efficient means of compensating victims of asbestos exposure.
+Congress, however, has not adopted such a solution." - The reversal resulted in a flood of new claims against CCR member companies. - Class did not allow opt-outs due to its limited fund rationale. - There was also a "Trilateral Agreement" back-up plan for \$2 billion funded by two of Fibreboard's insurers - Continental Casualty and Pacific Indemnity - in case the global settlement was not approved. - Settlement rejected by the U.S. Supreme Court in 1999 because: - It excluded some potential plaintiffs; - There were questions about the fairness of the distribution54; - There were conflicting interests within the class; - The Supreme Court held that more consideration should have been given to Fibreboard's financial condition.55 - Initially resolved 90 percent of OCF's pending claims. - Established fixed payments for future claims without litigation. - Private agreement between OCF and plaintiff's counsel did not require court approval. - Originally the NSP was well accepted. - OCF underestimated the size of its liability56 and the NSP accelerated the timing of payments. - OCF filed for bankruptcy protection on October 5, 2000.